Sampling quantum states with inequality constraints: Introduction

 We demonstrate the potential of the SCMC samplers in sampling quantum states through three concrete examples, which are otherwise difficult, or even impractical, to achieve using other existing methods.
 In the first example, we show how the SCMC samplers can be applied to sample quantum states with bound entanglement through the imposition of soft constraints.
 Large samples of uncorrelated bound entangled bipartite systems with dimensions $3\times3$, $3\times4$, $4\times4$, and $3\times5$ are reported, and a curious property of the $2\times4$ system is observed.
+In this context, we note the SCMC algorithm does not rely on a particular parameterization of the bound entangled state; see \secref{BE}.

 The second example presents a generic approach to sampling quantum states from desired target distributions.
 The efficiency and reliability of our algorithm is demonstrated via sampling three-qubit and four-qubit states.
 Moreover, the results indicate that the computational time scales polynomially rather than exponentially with respect to the system's dimension.